2023 Chicago White Sox season: Manager

-On October 3, 2022 with 3 games left of the 2022 regular season, White Sox manager Tony La Russa announced he would step down as manager due to concerns about his health.
+On October 3, 2022, with three games left of the 2022 regular season, White Sox manager Tony La Russa announced he would step down as manager due to concerns about his health.
 On November 1, the White Sox hired Kansas City Royals bench coach Pedro Grifol as their 42nd manager.
-Grifol worked with the Kansas City Royals since 2013 and was named their bench coach in 2020.
+Grifol had been with the Royals since 2013 and was named their bench coach in 2020.